The Box Plus Network: Box Upfront

 Box Upfront (formerly Heat) was a fresh music channel which launched on 3 July 2012.
 It formerly took its name and format from Bauer's weekly Heat magazine, and broadcast showbiz news, celebrity features and music videos.
 It replaced Q on Sky, Smallworld Cable, UPC Ireland, Virgin Media and in Iceland on Síminn.
 The channel closed on 9 January 2020.

-Box Plus App
+Box Plus app

-In 2017, The Box Plus Network launched the Box Plus App, available on Now TV, Roku, EETV, Amazon Fire TV, Xbox, iOS and Android devices.
+In 2017, The Box Plus Network launched the Box Plus app, available on Now TV, Roku, EETV, Amazon Fire TV, Xbox, iOS and Android devices.
 The app was free to use, and included the ability to stream Box Plus Network channels alongside a catch up service.
+By 2024, the app had been discontinued for some time.